Smarty Snow: Avalanche prevention and control system, and winter road management

 Benefits of Smarty Snow

-• Monitor the snow volume over large areas without the need for costly travel.
+- Monitor snow volume over large areas without the need for costly travel.

-• Know the snow depths at different points in real time and optimize artificial snowmaking.
+- Knowing the snow thickness at different points in real time and optimizing artificial snowmaking.

-• Remotely monitor the status of avalanche danger zones and reduce the risk to people.
+- Remotely assess the condition of avalanche hazard zones and reduce the risk to people.

 Snow is considered a highly valuable natural resource for recreational purposes.
-Ski resort users increasingly require more information about their favorite sport.
-They especially like to know the current snow depth on each slope, its temperature, and environmental conditions so they can be well equipped when traveling from home.
+Ski resort users increasingly demand more information about their favorite sport, especially regarding the current snow depth, temperature, and weather conditions on each slope, so they can be well-prepared before leaving home.

-On the other hand, snow in the mountains and headwaters of the basins provides a vital reservoir of water that will be transformed into water during the warmer months.
-For the management of these water resources, it is essential to know the volume of these water reserves in the form of snow.
+On the other hand, snowpack in the mountains and headwaters represents a crucial water reserve that will be transformed into water during the warmer months.
+Knowing the volume of these snowpack reserves is essential for managing these water resources.

-In recent years, winter hikers have increased their access to the mountains.
-Therefore, land managers conduct avalanche risk monitoring and snowpack control campaigns to minimize the danger to people and infrastructure.
+In recent years, access to the mountains by hikers during the winter season has increased.
+For this reason, land managers conduct avalanche risk monitoring campaigns and snowpack control measures to minimize the danger to people and infrastructure.

 Success stories

-Remote monitoring of avalanche prevention networks in the Pyrenees
+Remote monitoring of avalanche protection networks in the Pyrenees

-A completely autonomous and wireless SmartySnow station is installed, measuring snow depth as well as ambient temperature and humidity.
-An avalanche early warning system is installed using a load cell that measures the tension of the metal avalanche protection mesh.
+A fully autonomous, wireless SmartySnow station is installed, measuring snow depth, temperature, and humidity.
+An early avalanche warning system is also installed, using a load cell to measure the tension of the metal avalanche protection mesh.

-Supply and installation of a scientific-grade telenivometry station for avalanche risk management on the Canfranc road ("La Raca")
+Supply and installation of a scientific-grade telesnow gauge station for avalanche risk management on the Canfranc road ("La Raca")

-The station's installation provides continuous, remote, and real-time information on snow depth, solar radiation, totalizing rain gauge, ambient temperature, and relative humidity.
-It is located at an altitude of 2,200 m above sea level, near the avalanche trigger zone.
-It is powered by photovoltaic energy and connected remotely via GSM.
+The station provides continuous, remote, and real-time information on snow depth, solar radiation, total rainfall, ambient temperature, and relative humidity.
+It is installed at an altitude of 2,200 meters above sea level, near the avalanche trigger zone.
+It is powered by photovoltaics and has a remote GSM connection.

-A completely autonomous and wireless SmartySnow station is installed, measuring snow depth as well as ambient temperature and humidity.
-An avalanche early warning system is installed using a load cell that measures the tension of the metal avalanche protection mesh.
+A fully autonomous, wireless SmartySnow station is installed, measuring snow depth, temperature, and humidity.
+An early avalanche warning system is also installed, using a load cell to measure the tension of the metal avalanche protection mesh.

-Snow-meteorological station and remote webcam for avalanche monitoring on the A-2606 access road to Panticosa
+Snow and weather station and remote webcam for avalanche monitoring on the A-2606 road leading to Panticosa

-A snow-meteorological station and a remote webcam are being installed to monitor adverse weather conditions early enough to prevent potential road closures and accidents, as well as optimize maintenance of the A-2606 access road to Panticosa.
+A snow and weather station and a remote webcam are installed with the aim of monitoring adverse weather phenomena well in advance to avoid possible road closures and traffic accidents, as well as optimizing the maintenance of the A-2606 road leading to Panticosa.